CKerouanton/realdistR/README.md

 # RealdistR

 R function to compute a distance with altitudes between two geographic points.
-Warning : the segmentation is not dependant of the euclidean distance, if reso = 15, there will be 15 altitudes between the two points.

 ### Parameters
 - p1 and p2 = points with coordinates x and y